Richard-Gong/Richard-Home/README.md

-# Richard-Home
+# Yao-Home
 This is my first repository

-Hello guys, I'm Richard.
+Hello guys, I'm Yao.
 Welcome to my GitHub!